datacarpentry/wrangling-genomics/episodes/02-quality-control.md

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based, so a quality score of 10 reflects a base call accuracy of 90%, but a quality score of 20 reflects a base call accuracy of 99%.
-These probability values are the results from the base calling algorithm and dependent on how much signal was captured for the base incorporation.
+These probability values are the results from the base calling algorithm and depend on how much signal was captured for the base incorporation.

 Looking back at our read: